mshow34jt/wscont/README.md

 ### Run container recommended adjustments:
 * Mapped folder locations.
 Please map config, data, log, localtime similar to above.
-* Mapped port numbers for container httpd to host listening port.
+* Mapped port numbers for container httpd to host listening port. (point grafana to port 8088 in example above)
 * apache user within container must have access to mapped data, log, and config folders.
 This is accomplished in different ways depending on whether the docker service is run as root or a user (rootless).
 The container is still expected to be launched/owned by non-root user in both cases.
 Root docker service (most common): apacheUID and apacheGID environments are set to ensure access to config, log, and data folders specified.
 These are usally set to the user running the container and will become "apache" within the container context.